corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/platform-support-matrix.md

 ### JDK support in production

-Corda Enterprise Edition 4.12 has been tested and verified to work with **Oracle JDK 8 JVM 8u381** and **Azul Zulu Enterprise 8u382**, for Azure deployment downloadable from
+Corda Enterprise Edition 4.12 has been tested and verified to work with **Azul Zulu Enterprise 17.0.9**, for Azure deployment downloadable from
 [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).

 Other distributions of the [OpenJDK](https://openjdk.java.net/) are not officially supported but should be compatible with Corda Enterprise Edition 4.12.